UPF by Design

 There are a variety of ways to create clothing which is not only extremely comfortable, but equally as protective.

-Often times, it simply comes down to the fabric composition and design.
-Heavier fabrics often have a higher UPF rating.
+Often times, UPF ratings depend on the fabric composition and design.
+Thicker and heavier fabrics often have a higher UPF rating.
 However, certain fabrics like bamboo and polyester have inherent UV protective characteristics.
-By using a specific blend of these fibers we are able to achieve a UPF 50 rating without any type of fabric treatment.
-It can provide a high level of protection while still keeping the clothing lightweight and breathable.
+By using a specific blend of these fibers, it’s possible to achieve a UPF 50 rating without any type of fabric treatment.
+This helps provide a high level of UV protection while still keeping the clothing lightweight and breathable.

 Another way we can achieve sun protection is through a UV treatment.
-This technique applies a UV treatment to the yarn before the shirt is produced.
-It’s done in a way that infuses UV protective qualities into the yarn, preventing it from being washed out or diminished over time.
-This allows us a safe and effective way to ensure sun safety without having to increase the weight of certain fabrics and products.
+This technique applies a chemical UV treatment to the yarn before the clothing is produced.
+It’s done in a way that infuses UV protective qualities into the yarn, preventing it from being washed out or diminished with normal wear.
+This provides a safe and effective way to ensure sun safety without having to increase the weight of certain fabrics and products.

-All of the methods we use to achieve our excellent UPF ratings are in accordance with US guidelines.
-This ensures everything is responsibly produced and prioritizes the safety and well-being of our customers.
+All of the methods we use to achieve our excellent UPF ratings are in accordance with U.S. guidelines.
+This ensures everything is responsibly produced and prioritizes the safety and well-being of our manufacturers, employees and customers.

 All of our products are lab tested and certified in accordance with AATCC Test Method 183.
-This is the standard test method is used in the US.
+This is the standard test method is used in the United States.
 It measures the UV radiation blocked or transmitted by fabrics intended to provide UV protection.

-We send all of our finalized products out to the lab for certification.
-They take our fabric and use a spectroradiometer to measure the exact amount of UV radiation which was able to pass through it.
-The result of this test determine the appropriate UPF rating.
-Because the color of a fabric can impact the rating, we’ve take the time to certify every fabric AND every color we produce.
+We send all of our finalized products out to the lab for testing and certification.
+The lab takes our fabric and uses a spectroradiometer to measure the exact amount of UV radiation that is able to pass through it.
+The result of this test determines the effective UPF rating.
+Because even the color of a fabric can impact its UPF rating, we take the time to certify every fabric AND every color we produce.

-To the right is one of the many certifications we keep on hand.
-This one is specific to our Cool Pink Del Mar UPF 50+ Neck Gaiter.
+Here is a sample UPF certification report showing typical protection factor results.
+This one is specific to our Del Mar UPF 50+ Neck Gaiter.